Scholarship applications are now closed.

 - full-time undergraduate student

-- commencing in the Bachelor of Clinical Exercise Physiology
+- commencing in the Bachelor of Clinical Exercise Physiology or Bachelor of Prosthetics and Orthotics

-- permanent resident of Australia, Australian citizen, New Zealand citizen or Permanent Australian Humanitarian Visa holder;
+- Permanent Resident of Australia, Australian citizen, New Zealand citizen or Permanent Australian Humanitarian Visa holder;

 - Selection criteria